google-research/circuit_training/README.md

 ### Ariane RISC-V CPU

 View the full details of the Ariane experiment on our [details page](./docs/ARIANE.md).
-With this code we are able to get comparable or better results training from scratch as fine-tuning a pre-trained model.
-At the time the paper was published, training from a pre-trained model resulted in better results than training from scratch for the Ariane RISC-V. Improvements to the code have also resulted in 50% less GPU resources needed and a 2x walltime speedup even in training from scratch.
+Improvements to the code have also resulted in 50% less GPU resources needed and a 2x walltime speedup even in training from scratch.
 Below are the mean and standard deviation for 3 different seeds run 3 times each.
 This is slightly different than what was used in the paper (8 runs each with a different seed), but better captures the different sources of variability.

  Metric  | Proxy Wirelength | Proxy Congestion | Proxy Density
 -------- | ---------------- | ---------------- | -------------